 For additional information or questions, please contact George von Stamwitz.

-Of the 79 Armstrong Teasdale attorneys named to the most recent edition of The Best Lawyers in America®, two were named top energy lawyers.
+Of the Armstrong Teasdale attorneys named to the 2015 edition of The Best Lawyers in America®, two were named top Energy lawyers.

 One member is listed in Missouri/Kansas Super Lawyers®’s most recent edition.

 Represented Centene Corporation in the development of Centene Plaza, an environmentally friendly mixed-use complex in the central business district of Clayton, Missouri, a suburb of St. Louis.
 The project, which includes a 17-story office tower, features a green roof and will be the region’s first and only multi-tenant office that is Gold LEED certified.
 Representatives of the firm’s real estate and public finance group have worked together in conjunction with the development, zoning, public incentives and financing for the $200,000,000 project that is expected to be completed in June 2010.

 Served as local counsel to a manufacturer of electricity producing wind turbines in connection with the sale and maintenance of two wind turbines for the Fort Hayes State University campus in western Kansas.